Horsemanship of Ulysses S. Grant: West Point

 Grant's personal biographer Albert D. Richardson said of Grant's horsemanship: "There was nothing he could not ride.
 He commanded, sat, and jumped a horse with singular ease and grace; was seen to the best advantage when mounted and at a full gallop; could perform more feats than any other member of his class, and was, altogether, one of the very best riders West Point had ever known."

 Grant's classmate, the future Confederate General James Longstreet, said of Grant that, "In horsemanship, however, he was noted as the most proficient in the Academy.
 In fact, rider and horse held together like the fabled centaur..." and that he was "the most daring horseman in the academy."
 General Rufus Ingalls later recalled that when an unruly or stubborn horse was added to the string of academy horses, Grant was always called upon to tame it.
 After graduation, Grant requested service in the cavalry, but despite his great horsemanship, there was no opening available, and he was assigned to the 4th Infantry Regiment, his second choice.

 Mexican–American War

-During the Mexican–American War, Grant expressed his amazement at the great herds of wild mustangs roaming between the Nueces and Rio Grande rivers, moving about like buffalo in a continuous mass.
+During the Mexican–American War, Grant expressed his amazement at the great herds of feral mustangs roaming between the Nueces and Rio Grande rivers, moving about like buffalo in a continuous mass.
 "The country was a rolling prairie, and from the higher ground the vision was obstructed only by the earth's curvature."
 Grant estimated that to corral a herd of this size, an area the size of the state of Delaware would be required.